Kuqow/hardhat-goerli-js/README.md

-# hardhat-goerli
+# hardhat-goerli-js
-## Hardhat project template for Goerli network
+## Hardhat js project template for Goerli network

 Add your **GOERLI PRIVATE KEY** and your **API KEY (INFURA, ALCHEMY...)** in ``hardhat.config.js`` and run hardhat commands.
 Use a wallet private key dedicated only to testing.